 Now different people hunt using different weapons.
 There are those that use compound bows or cross bows, and there are those that us guns.
 If you use a compound bow one of the things you will need to factor in is the broadhead.

-It is important that you retrieve your broadhead before field dressing your kill.
+It is important that you retrieve your mechanical broadhead/fixed before field dressing your kill.
 If for one reason or the other this is not possible you will need to be extra careful when gutting the deer.

 State Hunting Laws